passlab/omptrace/README.md

     cd omptools/examples
     clang -fopenmp axpy.c -o axpyclang  # or icc -fopenmp axpy.c -o axpyicc export LD_LIBRARY_PATH=/home/yan/tools/llvm-openmp/BUILD/runtime/src:$LD_LIBRARY_PATH
-    LD_PRELOAD=/home/yan/tools/omptool/build/libomptool.so ./axpyclang 1024
+    ldd axpyclang # to check whether it will load the libomp.so in the folder we set in LD_LIBRARY_PATH LD_PRELOAD=/home/yan/tools/omptool/build/libomptool.so ./axpyclang 1024

 ## Reference and Documentation for OMPT and Visualization